meta-nitin/Design-Patterns/README.md

 ### Visitor
 Lets you separate algorithms from the objects on which they operate.
 It is used when we have to perform an operation on a group of similar kind of Objects.
 With the help of visitor pattern, we can move the operational logic from the objects to another class.

 Usage -
-1. when you need to perform an operation on all elements of a complex object structure.
+1. When you need to perform an operation on all elements of a complex object structure.

 ```java
 // Element interface